-The team leaders will be responsible for conducting daily briefings with OR and LMES personnel to review observations, concerns and findings, and approve the daily schedule of activities with YSO and LMES (e.g., interviews, observations. walkdowns. and technical Team leaders will also be discussions). responsible for determining the validity of a finding identified by the team and resolving any conflicts between team members and OR and LMES personnel.
+The team leaders will be responsible for conducting daily briefings with OR and LMES personnel to review observations, concerns and findings, and approve the daily schedule of activities with YSO and LMES (e.g., interviews, walkdowns, observations, and technical discussions).
+Team leaders will also be responsible for determining the validity of a finding identified by the team and resolving any conflicts between team members and OR and LMES personnel.
 The team leaders are responsible for collecting for use in the final report photographs and any pertinent reference materials.
 They are also responsible for coordination with Tasks 4 and 5.